Kneaded That

 Step 2: Mix: Whisk together wet ingredients, then stir in dry ingredients until just combined.

-Overhead picture of sourdough discard cornbread batter in a lined 8x8 baking pan.
+Sourdough discard cornbread batter in a lined 8x8 baking pan.

 Step 3: Bake: Spread batter evenly in the pan and bake until golden and cooked through.